 You'll want to tally up the costs to attend.
 Make sure you itemize them so the school can see exactly where their money is going.
 These costs usually include:

 - Other Travel costs (Lyft/Uber)

 You'll then need to detail all of the benefits you hope to get out of the conference and concretely explain how you'll be sharing those benefits with your school.
 For example: You'll be attending workshops on narrative game design taught by professionals from Ubisoft and plan on presenting what you've learned at your game developers club meeting, complete with pictures and videos.
 Or, your CMF film is competing at TERMINUS which means you'll be screening your work, participating in Q&A's, and find out if you win awards and prizes, and you plan on contacting school and local press about this honor to bring visibility to your school and your program.

 You'll want to build a complete picture of what you're getting out of your attendance.
-In the case of TERMINUS, tell them you'll have access to over 180 hours of educational and professional programming, including hands-on workshops and panels with working industry professionals.
+In the case of TERMINUS, tell them you'll have access to days-worth of educational and professional programming, including hands-on workshops and panels with working industry professionals.
 Our event provides a focus on topics and skills you may not learn in school, in an environment that places students like you at the center of attention.
 Of the many conferences out there, TERMINUS was created and produced with young creators in mind.
 Because of that, we offer access and opportunities that other events don't.
 You'll be a big fish in an appropriately sized pond.
 Plus, there are tons of opportunities to showcase your work, network with peers from across the country, make connections with industry professionals and maybe even take home an award or two!

 Take a look at this sample Justification Letter to get a sense of what you'll be asked to submit.